Demo

 Job Summary

-Under direct supervision performs basic operational duties such as: applies traffic control pavement markings, lane lines, parking spaces and crosswalks; inspects, installs, removes, cleans and replaces traffic signs; removes vegetation obscuring signs; operates and maintains painting equipment and machinery.
+Under direct supervision drives city vehicles and/or performs assigned basic operational duties in a variety of locations, performs basic operational duties such as: applies traffic control pavement markings, lane lines, parking spaces and crosswalks; inspects, installs, removes, cleans and replaces traffic signs; removes vegetation obscuring signs; operates and maintains painting equipment and machinery.

 Essential Functions